SFB1102/A4-SynonymsInNoise/README.md

-# Repository of listening experiments with synonyms:
+# Synonyms in Noise:
+### A repository of human mishearings in noise collected from 2 listening ecperiments:
 ## 1) Single Word Listening (SWL)
 ## 2) Short Utterance Listening (SUL).

 For more details about listening experiments, please refer our work [Exploring the Potential of Lexical Paraphrases for Mitigating Noise-Induced Comprehension Errors](https://www.isca-speech.org/archive/pdfs/interspeech_2021/chingacham21_interspeech.pdf).

-Stimuli audio files are available from https://repos.lsv.uni-saarland.de/achingacham/listeningexperiment_synonyms.git
+Stimuli audio files are available here : https://repos.lsv.uni-saarland.de/achingacham/listeningexperiment_synonyms.git

 If you would like to share any concerns/suggestions/comments to improve this repo, please raise an issue here.

-Please use the following citation, if you happen to use our data or to refer our work:
+Please use the following citation, if you happen to use our data or to refer this work:

 ```